wulongyuan/Intro-to-YOLO/Video_demo/Testing.md

 8. 1.0 - indecates to use 100% of gpu to perform object detection using the specified model.

+9. The video file on which the model is used to predict the objects in the video is the videofile.mp4

-9. --saveVideo - tag used to save the output video.
+10 . --saveVideo - tag used to save the output video.
 ```